Am I normal? Who cares?

 I just spent a half hour going through our advice question queue, doing a search on each page for the word "normal."
 At the moment, we have around 55 pages of unanswered questions.
 There's five to fifteen questions on each page.
 I found only two pages where there was not at least one question with the term "normal" in it; where the heart of the question wasn't "Am I -- or is he, she or ze -- normal?"

 Some questions about normality are really about health.
 That's a little different.
 Of course, from my view, that's also less about normal and more about healthy.
 If, for instance, someone has delayed puberty but no health issues they need to address causing it, then it doesn't really matter if it's normal because that person is healthy and not in need of healthcare or lifestyle changes to support health.
-Maybe someone's uterus is radically different than the uteri of most other female-bodied people, or someone's penis is bigger or smaller, but again, more times than not, those folks may or may not be exactly "normal" but they're healthy, so it's all good.
+Maybe someone's uterus is radically different than the uteri of most other people, or someone's penis is bigger or smaller, but again, more times than not, those folks may or may not be exactly "normal" but they're healthy, so it's all good.
 We may have a disability that is exceptionally rare and thus, not normal by definition, and it may also present health problems so may not technically be healthy, but in cases like that, what's normal doesn't matter: what matters is finding a way for us to be comfortable, be supported and accepted and to live a life we want and enjoy.

 What I'm mostly (though "My body looks like X, is this normal?" falls under this, too) talking about here is this kind of concern about normalcy:

 Is it normal for me, as a woman, to be attracted to other women?
 Is it normal for me, as a man, to only be attracted to women?
 Is it normal for me not to feel attracted to anybody?
-Is it normal by boyfriend is excited by doing this, that or the other thing with his ejaculate?
+Is it normal my boyfriend is excited by doing this, that or the other thing with his ejaculate?
 Is it normal I fantasize about this, that or the other thing and find it exciting?
 Is it normal if I reach orgasm from this thing?
 How about this one?
 Is it normal I don't reach orgasm from this thing that someone else does?
 Is it normal I don't reach orgasm yet at all?
 Is it normal I orgasm easily?
 Is it normal it's tough for me to reach orgasm?
 What's the normal amount of time to wait for sex with a partner?
 Is having sex with a partner on the first date, in the first week, in the first year normal?
 Is it normal for me, as a girl, to want to have sex?
 Is it normal for me, at 13, to have sexual feelings?
 Is it normal for me, as a guy, not to have interest in sex?
 Is it normal to watch porn?
 Is it normal for a guy to say no to sex?
 Is it normal for a girl to say yes?
 How can we have a normal sex life?
 How can we be like normal couples?
 Is it normal to laugh during sex?
 Is it normal to cry after orgasm?
 Is it normal to feel good about sex?
 Is it normal to feel bad about sex?
 Is it normal to only reach orgasm by myself?
 Is it normal to only reach orgasm with a partner?
 Is it normal to masturbate?
 Is it normal to masturbate if I'm a girl, if I'm 14, if I'm not ejaculating, if I don't get off, if I do get off, if I have a sexual partner?
 Is it normal to feel nervous about sex?
 Is it normal not to feel nervous?
 Is wanting sex twice a day, every day, once a week, a few times a month, once a year, once every decade, or never normal?
 Is it normal to like this kind of sex?
 Is it normal not to like this kind?
 Is it normal to feel a lot from this kind of stimulation, but not that kind?
 Is it normal to only want casual sex?
 Is it normal to only want sex in a marriage?
 Is it normal for my love relationship not to be sexual?
 Is it normal for me to have so many questions about sex and what's normal in the first place?

 The answer to any of those questions and others like them can vary.
 The answer may be yes, maybe, not really (which is the least common answer of all), I don't know, and, most often, that it sounds like that's normal for you right now, or has been normal for you so far.
 "Normal according to whom?" is another common reply.
 "No," when it comes to questions like those, is never the answer.
 However, no matter what the answer is, they all beg the question, "Why does normal matter?"